tidepool-org/data-model/device-data/types/wizard.md

 The embedded `bgTarget` object models the target blood glucose that was in operation for the given bolus calculation.
 Like all blood glucose-related fields, the `bgTarget` should be uploaded in either `mg/dL` or `mmol/L` as appropriate to how the data is retrieved from the device, but all values will be converted to `mmol/L` on ingestion.

-The representation of `bgTarget` varies across insulin <!-- Edit by Eden -->pump manufacturers as follows:
+The representation of `bgTarget` varies across insulin pump manufacturers as follows:

 - Animas represents the PWD's blood glucose target as a `target` blood glucose and a `range` encoded as a single value such that any blood glucose value +`range` or -`range` from the `target` is considered "in range" for Animas' bolus recommendation calculations.
 - Insulet represents the PWD's blood glucose target as a `target` blood glucose and a `high` threshold.
-Insulet's correction bolus calculations aim for the `target` but do not calculate a <!-- Edit by Eden -->correction bolus at all if the [`bgInput`](#bginput) is *not* higher than the `high` threshold.
+Insulet's correction bolus calculations aim for the `target` but do not calculate a correction bolus at all if the [`bgInput`](#bginput) is *not* higher than the `high` threshold.
 - Medtronic represents the PWD's blood glucose target as a range defined by a `low` and a `high` value.
 - Tandem represents the PWD's blood glucose target simply as a single `target` blood glucose value.